Information on Teagasc Student Maintenance Grant Scheme – 1st Time Applicant

 - Reckonable income is based on household income from all sources

 - For Teagasc student maintenance grant means testing, farm income or income from self employment will be averaged over the three most recent years based on the Revenue Notice of Assessment.
-Other income will be based on the most recent Employment Detail Summary/P60.
-Copies of Employment Detail Summary (P60), Statement of Liability (P21) , Confirmation of Cessation of Employment (P45) and Revenue Notice of Assessment will be required as relevant evidence of income.
+Other income will be based on the most recent Employment Detail Summary (formaly P60).
+Copies of Employment Detail Summary (formally P60), Statement of Liability (formally P21), Confirmation of Cessation of Employment (formally P45) and Revenue Notice of Assessment will be required as relevant evidence of income.

-- Income or welfare support payments specifically excluded from reckonable income under the national Student Grant Scheme 2020 are also excluded under Teagasc maintenance grants means testing
+- Income or welfare support payments specifically excluded from reckonable income under the National Student Grant Scheme 2021 are also excluded under Teagasc maintenance grants means testing

 Number of Dependent Children Full Maintenance Part Maintenance